techidaily/site-easy-unlock-android/source/_posts/in-2024-still-using-pattern-locks-with-oneplus-ace-2-tips-tricks-and-helpful-advice-by-drfone-android.md

 ![android lock screen settings](https://images.wondershare.com/drfone/others/android-lock-screen-settings-9.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6xGqSETroqA?si=4C1GPgXi-AksR_oO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Go to the setting from "Voice Unlock" button and record your voice such as "Open My OnePlus Ace 2" or as per your choice with clear sound.
 Repeat the voice a few more times as to match well.
 Then set and unlock your device from the lock screen by using the same voice command.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/hZsnjxeSh1U?si=hZIfzQPDNX5KtOCg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Customize Android Lock Screen